codepath/android_guides/Floating-Action-Buttons.md

 }
 ```

-Next, let's add the `com.melnykov.fab.FloatingActionButton` to our layout XML:
+Next, let's add the `com.melnykov.fab.FloatingActionButton` to our layout XML.
+Note the addition of the `xmlns:fab` to the attributes of the root layout:

 ```xml
 <FrameLayout xmlns:android="http://schemas.android.com/apk/res/android"